Nahani/livestream-calculator/README.md

 The application automatically detects your browser's language settings and displays content in:
 - 🇬🇧 English (default)
 - 🇫🇷 French

-You can manually switch languages using the language toggle in the application header.
-Your language preference is saved and will be remembered the next time you visit.

-The language detection follows this order:
-1. Checks `navigator.language` (your primary browser language)
-2. Checks `navigator.languages` (your list of preferred languages)
-3. Defaults to English if no supported language is found

 ## 🔧 Technical Details